William Wharton (author): Career

 He taught art in the Los Angeles Unified School District.

 His first novel, Birdy, was published in 1978.
 Birdy was a critical and popular success and it won the US National Book Award in category First Novel.

 Alan Parker directed a film version starring Nicolas Cage and Matthew Modine.

 After the publication of Birdy and through the early 1990s, Wharton published eight novels, including Dad and A Midnight Clear, both of which were also made into films.
 Dad starred Jack Lemmon and Ethan Hawke in one of his first movie roles.
 Hawke also starred in A Midnight Clear.

 In 1988, Wharton's daughter, Kate, her husband, Bill, and their two children, two-year-old Dayiel and eight-month-old Mia, were killed in a 23-car motor vehicle accident near Albany, Oregon, caused by smoke generated by grass-burning on nearby farmland.
 Wharton wrote a (mostly) non-fiction book, Ever After: A Father's True Story (1995), which recounts the incidents leading to the accident, his family's subsequent grief, and the three years which he devoted to pursuing redress in the Oregon court system for the field-burning that caused the accident.
 Houseboat on the Seine, a memoir, was published in 1996, about Wharton's purchase and renovation of a houseboat.

-Wharton gained an enormous and unusual popularity in Poland, where many extra editions of his books as well as visits followed.
+Wharton gained an enormous popularity in Poland, where many extra editions of his books as well as visits followed.
 Eventually, many of Wharton's works were translated and published exclusively in the Polish language (see the Bibliography).